-A few weeks ago, Mr. Trekker and I made a quick trip to the east side of our state to enjoy a Metallica concert (the pyrotechnics weren’t tranquil but they were VERY cool!*) While there I was able to knock another item off my South Dakota bucket list.
-We visited the Corn Palace in Mitchell, SD!
-I have to say, while I was expecting something a bit campy and hickish, it was actually pretty cool.
+On a quick trip to the east side of our large state, to enjoy a Metallica concert (the pyrotechnics weren’t tranquil but they were VERY cool!*) we were able to knock another item off my South Dakota bucket list.
+We visited the Corn Palace in Mitchell, South Dakota!
+I have to say, while I was expecting something a bit campy and hickish, it was actually pretty cool. 😁

 *A note on heavy metal concerts, they wouldn’t appear to be “tranquil” at first glance.
 However, I find them to be almost meditative…in a sense.
 As long as you aren’t being jostled too much by the screaming throngs 😳, the blaring music envelops you and blocks out your other senses.
 If you close your eyes and let the music take you, it’s almost like being underwater.
 I find the sensation of sensory deprivation to be calming.
 It’s like you’re floating, in a sea of sound, gently drifting on the sonic waves.